Topologically Protected Strong-Interaction of Photonics with Free Electron

 Take it a step further, we investigate the possibility of characterizing the topological states using PINEM.
 We compute the responses of the $|g|$ parameter with respect to the light frequency at zero delay.
 For comparison, the responses at three distinct locations of the PhC [as indicated by the shallow yellow boxes in the inset of Fig. 1(a)] are computed.
 The results are presented in Fig. 2(d).
 A prominent peak at 262.5 THz is obtained at the corner, which is highlighted by a black circle.
 The red circle at 271 THz denotes the bulk state for comparison.

 One could further distinguish between the rest bulk states and edge states by measuring time delay signals.
-So far, the emergence of corner state has been characterized experimentally using micro-photoluminescence spectroscopy method \cite{otaPhotonicCrystalNanocavity2019,xieCavityQuantumElectrodynamics2020}, which requires embedding quantum emitters inside the PhC slab and making measurements at low temperature.
-This method can only obtain signals from the $z$-component on the surface of the sample.
+So far, the emergence of corner state has been characterized experimentally using the microphotoluminescence spectroscopy method \cite{otaPhotonicCrystalNanocavity2019,xieCavityQuantumElectrodynamics2020}, which requires embedding quantum emitters inside the PhC slab and making measurements at low temperature.
+This method can only obtain signals from the $z$ component on the surface of the sample.
 In contrast, Eq.
 (2) implies that PINEM is sensitive to the buried light field of the PhC slab \cite{kurmanSpatiotemporalImaging2D2021a}.
 Thus PINEM may be one of the optional tools for characterizing topological photonics.

-To exemplify that the proposed scheme is a robust and multi-degree-of-freedom toolbox for studying light-free electron interactions, we show that one can use the topological PhC to shape the free electron wavefunction, thereby facilitating the control of QED processes and quantum optics with free electrons.
+To exemplify that the proposed scheme is a robust and multi-degree-of-freedom toolbox for studying light-free electron interactions, we show that one can use the topological PhC to shape the free electron wave function, thereby facilitating the control of QED processes and quantum optics with free electrons.
 In this instance, we employ a two-color laser field to excite the topological PhC with the help of the cavity effect.
-After interacting with a two-color field, the free electron wavefunction undergoes a non-sinusoidal phase modulation \cite{priebeAttosecondElectronPulse2017} as, where we use $g_\omega (t)$ to stress that the PINEM field is dependent on the frequency of the pump laser, $M$ denotes the modulation factor. $M$ is given by where $\psi_\text{inc}(z,t)$ is the initial wavefunction of free electron.
-Here, we use a two-color synthesized laser field ($\omega + 2\omega$) with a 1:1 power ratio and scan the free electron pulses along the right boundary of the air hole.
+After interacting with a two-color field, the free electron wave function undergoes a nonsinusoidal phase modulation \cite{priebeAttosecondElectronPulse2017} as where we use $g_\omega (t)$ to stress that the PINEM field is dependent on the frequency of the pump laser, $M$ denotes the modulation factor. $M$ is given by where $\psi_\text{inc}(z,t)$ is the initial wave function of free electron, and $\text{arg}[g_\omega(t)]$ represents the argument of $g_\omega(t)$.
+Here, we use a two-color synthesized laser field ($\omega + 2\omega$) with a 1 : 1 power ratio and scan the free electron pulses along the right boundary of the air hole.